Berkshire Family History Society drop-in

 Other libraries have smaller collections of historical information.

-The nearest local archives can be found at the Berkshire Record Office in Reading.
+The nearest local archives can be found at the Royal Berkshire Archives in Reading.
 They look after nearly 900 years of Berkshire's history.